bcknr/rlandfire/README.md

 interest (AOI) vector with the correct format for `landfireAPI()`.
-`getAOI()` handles several steps for us, it ensures that the AOI is returned in the correct order (`xmin`, `ymin`, `xmax`, `ymax`) and converts the AOI to latitude and longitude coordinates (required by the API) if needed.
+`getAOI()` handles several steps for us, it ensures that the AOI is returned in the correct order (`xmin`, `ymin`, `xmax`, `ymax`) and converts the AOI to latitude and longitude coordinates (as required by the API) if needed.

 Using the `extend` argument, we will increase the AOI by 1 km in all directions to provide additional context surrounding the burned area.
-This argument takes an optional numeric vector of 1, 2, or 4 elements passed to `terra::extend()`.
+This argument takes an optional numeric vector of 1, 2, or 4 elements.

 ``` r
 aoi <- getAOI(boundary, extend = 1000)